Top 5 New Roof Types to Install in the Pacific Northwest

 Asphalt Roof Pros

-• Least expensive type of roofing
+• The least expensive type of roofing

-• Easy to install
+• Easy to source and install

 • More recyclable now than in the past